PulpCattel/Tails-BitcoinCore-Wasabi/Wasabi_installation.md

 As of version 1.1.9 Wasabi doesn’t offer easy ways, especially without command line, to change install directory.
 There is though a quick workaround.

-Wasabi save session files in /Home/.walletwasabi/client, you need to mark the “show hidden files” setting to see it.
+Wasabi saves session files in /Home/.walletwasabi/client, you need to mark the “show hidden files” setting to see it.

-Create a directory in your persistent with the same hierarchial structure, like this:
+Create a directory in your persistent with the same hierarchical structure, like this:

 `/Persistent`
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; `/bitcoin-0.18.1` (Bitcoin Core launcher folder)